 Bundle condo insurance with an auto insurance discount - If you bundle your condo insurance with auto insurance under the same insurer, the insurance company may offer you some discounts on both plans.
 While you can be given about a 20% discount on your condo insurance, you can also be entitled to a 4% discount on your auto insurance.

 There is also an option of a single deductible discount if you bundle condo and auto insurance under the same insurer.
 Under a single deductible, when you need to file a claim that involves your condo and your car under the same covered event, you only pay one deductible.
 If there is $1,000 as a deductible for each of the two insurance plans, you pay one deductible, $1,000 instead of $2,000, if you file a claim that involves the two plans.

 This is possible if your car and your condo are insured by the same insurance company.
 Otherwise, you will not be eligible for this discount.

 New condo purchase discount - New condos attract some discounts that old condos cannot get.
 One of the reasons is that new condos will not have any history of claims.

 Payment of premiums upfront and in full discount - This discount comes up when you pay your premium up front and in full.
 Some insurance companies may consider you for discounts if you pay at least six months’ premiums upfront.

 Condo upgrade discount - If you upgrade your condo by installing security alarms and an anti-theft system and you renovate your condo regularly, your insurer may offer you some discounts.
 This is because the enhancements can help reduce the risk of potential loss to the condo unit and personal belongings.

 Generally, you should speak to a Texas-licensed insurance agent to help you save on costs if considering buying a condo insurance policy.
 Agents understand the current local market, the best plans, and their current prices.
-They can help you figure out what works best for your needs and give you the choice of quotes to consider.
+They can help you figure out what works best for your needs and give you the choice of the best condo insurance companies in Texas to consider.